-At December 31, 2009 and 2008, forfeited non-vested accounts totaling \$77 and \$27, respectively, were included in common collective trust investment balances.
+At December 31, 2010 and 2009, forfeited non-vested accounts totaling \$19 and \$77, respectively, were included in common collective trust investment balances.
 These accounts are used first to reinstate previously forfeited amounts for Participants who are re-employed by the Company within five years, then to reduce Plan expenses and then to reduce future Company matching contributions.
-The use of forfeited non-vested accounts reduced Plan expenses by \$7 and \$13 in 2009 and 2008, respectively.
+During the years ended December 31, 2010 and 2009, the use of forfeited non-vested accounts reduced Plan expenses by \$66 and \$7, respectively.
+During the year ended December 31, 2010, forfeited non-vested accounts were also used to reduce Company matching contributions by \$209.